Na988/Nasser-ENC4265Portfolio/reflective_blogs.md

 **Final Thoughts**
 I think Dom is useful for basic tasks but needs to improve in menu customization, understanding user requests, and personalization to enhance the experience.

+**AI Statement:** Quillbot was used to improve this assignment's grammar and wording.